Conclusion of graphs in the polar coordinate system

 )

-In the second case, we use the Engee Function block with the following code performing the same operations:
+In the second case, we use the block Engee Function with the following code performing the same operations:

 struct Block <: AbstractCausalComponent

-# No parameters
+# There are no parameters

 end